UP Fintech Holding Limited (TIGR): Skating on Thin Ice? We Know the Answer

 Goldman gave a rating of “Sell” to TIGR, setting the target price at $21.10 in the report published on July 14th of the previous year.

-Volatility was left at 5.31%, however, over the last 30 days, the volatility rate increased by 4.75%, as shares sank -3.27% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +34.66% upper at present.
+Volatility was left at 5.87%, however, over the last 30 days, the volatility rate increased by 6.66%, as shares sank -33.79% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -0.29% lower at present.

 Stock Fundamentals for TIGR